RupaliBhati/rupalibhati.github.io/_pages/Interactive_Visualization_of_Board_Game_Play_for_Humans_and_AI.md

 allow a user to analyse their own moves and compare them to the AI models or the most probable human moves.

-Authentically representing the difference in the probabilities of moves and emphasizing the color contrast for users to be able to differentiate the moves in the heatmap.

 [^1]: https://tic-tac-toe-d1b97.web.app/